Cigar Review – Principes Long-Filler Claro & Maduro by La Aurora

 I started off with the Claro-wrap, as I assumed it was the lighter-flavored of the two.
 Before torching it up I looked the stick over carefully and it looked pretty solid, with a nice firm Connecticut wrapper leaf snugly in place.
 This was a bit confusing to me, as the box is clearly marked “Claro”, and this certainly didn’t look like any claro wrapper I had ever seen.
 Anyway, cold draws provided hints of grass and cedar, and with a quick snip of the ol’ double blade I was off and smoking.

-My initial taste impressions of this cigar were pretty standard for a Connecticut wrapped stogie, this thing was nutty, creamy, smooth and mild.
+My initial taste impressions of this cigar were pretty standard for a Connecticut wrapped stogie, this thing was nutty, creamy, smooth and mellow.
 The draw was a little tough for my tastes, but I still got a good amount of smoke with each puff.
 In the first inch of the smoke I had some minor burn issues, but was able to resolve them quickly with a little touch-up flame.

 A little further in the cedar note piped up, and the unmistakable, clean taste of good Dominican tobaccos made its way to the forefront.
 At this point I decided that the slightly muted draw was appropriate for this cigar, I’m not sure if these flavors would have come across this smooth with a wider draw.
 The stick remained smooth and burned slow and straight until I decided it was time to fire up the maduro.